WWW UBO

 Normally I frown on such anti-social behaviour and ask the offender to go and sit out in the car park, but I had just had my car waxed and judging from the way she was pebbledashing the waiting room walls with her breakfast, I didn't think that my paintwork would stand up to the pummelling.
 And so, when, after a couple of hours, she hadn't gone away, I figured the best thing to do would be to see her.

 Well, she gave me some sob story about headaches, and nausea, and loss of appetite, and claimed that she'd 'gone down with a bug' and could I possibly give her a tonic.
 I laughed in her face.
 Ha!
 If only medicine were that simple, I told her.
-I hadn't spent seven long years in medical school - just studying the pancreas alone - for some sphincter faced old trollop to drag her mangy, decrepit carcass into my surgery, spread phlegm up my walls and demand 'a tonic'.
+I hadn't spent seven long years in medical school - just studying the pancreas alone - for some sphincter-faced old trollop to drag her mangy, decrepit carcass into my surgery, spread phlegm up my walls and demand 'a tonic'.

 Sour faced old tart

 The cheek of it!
-This sour faced old tart was doing her best to undermine my whole profession.
+This malcontented old tart was doing her best to undermine my whole profession.
 In less enlightened times I would have had her shot, but since the local health authority has developed a more 'customer friendly', less terminal approach to its problem patients, I decided instead to have a go at being nice to her.

 I asked her to step into the fume cupboard where, with the aid of thick vulcanised rubber gloves, I was able to examine her with the minimum of discomfort to myself.
 Well, it wasn't hard to spot the telltale signs: the coarse, wiry animal hairs, the livid scratch marks on her skin, the ugly gaping gash across her abdomen.